gu-fan/clickable.vim/README.rst

 'map_fallback': {'<C-CR>':'kJ'}
-    The `map_fallback` option is used for default action for a mapping, when it's not triggered by the event.
+    The `map_fallback` option is used for default action for a mapping, when it's not triggering anything.

     When it's a string, it will be trigger as a mapping.